Tomoneill98/Tomoneill98/README.md

 # About Me

 Hello and welcome to my GitHub!
 I am a junior software developer excited to make the transition into the tech industry.
-Here you can have a look at some of the repositories I have produced whilst on my journey to learning how to code!
+Please see below you have a look at some of the work I have produced whilst on my journey to learning how to code!

 ## Skills